Skip to main content

 Technical Analysis

-TypiCMS Core, a multilingual content management system built on Laravel, suffers from a stored cross-site scripting (XSS) vulnerability identified as CVE-2026-27621.
-This vulnerability affects versions prior to 16.1.7 and resides in the file upload module, specifically in handling SVG files.
-While the system performs MIME type validation to ensure only SVG files are uploaded, it fails to sanitize the SVG content itself.
-SVG files can embed JavaScript, and an attacker can craft an SVG payload containing malicious scripts.
-When a user with permission to view or manage uploaded files, such as an administrator, accesses the malicious SVG through the application, the embedded JavaScript executes in their browser context.
-This can lead to session hijacking or other client-side attacks.
-Additionally, a bug in the SVG parsing logic causes a 500 internal server error if the SVG lacks a viewBox attribute; however, this does not mitigate the vulnerability since attackers can include a valid viewBox attribute in their payload.
-The vulnerability requires the attacker to have file upload permissions and some user interaction (viewing the file) to trigger the exploit.
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond file upload permissions, user interaction required, and high impact on confidentiality.
-The vulnerability was publicly disclosed on February 25, 2026, and fixed in TypiCMS Core version 16.1.7.
-No known exploits have been reported in the wild to date.
+TypiCMS Core, a multilingual CMS built on Laravel, contains a stored Cross-Site Scripting (XSS) vulnerability identified as CVE-2026-27621.
+This vulnerability exists in the file upload module for versions prior to 16.1.7.
+Users with file upload permissions can upload SVG files, which are validated only by MIME type but not sanitized for embedded scripts.
+SVG files can contain JavaScript, and an attacker can craft an SVG payload that executes malicious code when viewed by other users, such as administrators, leading to session hijacking or other client-side attacks.
+Additionally, a parsing bug causes a 500 error if the SVG lacks a viewBox attribute, but this does not prevent exploitation since attackers can add a valid viewBox attribute.
+The vulnerability requires no authentication to exploit beyond file upload permissions and no user interaction beyond viewing the file.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond upload rights, user interaction required (viewing), and high impact on confidentiality.
+The vulnerability is mitigated in version 16.1.7 of TypiCMS Core.
+No public exploits have been reported yet.

 Potential Impact